cilium/cilium/Documentation/cmdref/cilium-agent.md

       --bpf-map-dynamic-size-ratio float                          Ratio (0.0-1.0] of total system memory to use for dynamic sizing of CT, NAT and policy BPF maps (default 0.0025)
       --bpf-nat-global-max int                                    Maximum number of entries for the global BPF NAT table (default 524288)
       --bpf-neigh-global-max int                                  Maximum number of entries for the global BPF neighbor table (default 524288)
+      --bpf-node-map-max uint32                                   Sets size of node bpf map which will be the max number of unique Node IPs in the cluster (default 16384)
       --bpf-policy-map-max int                                    Maximum number of entries in endpoint policy map (per endpoint) (default 16384)
       --bpf-root string                                           Path to BPF filesystem
       --bpf-sock-rev-map-max int                                  Maximum number of entries for the SockRevNAT BPF map (default 262144)